Khursheed Bano: Career

 Khursheed started her film career with early talkies when she joined Madan Theatres in Calcutta in 1931.
-Her first film was Laila Majnu (1931) where she worked as Miss Shehla (Though there are debates whether Shehla was a different person).
-After working with Madan Theatres she went back to Lahore.

 She also worked in the silent film Eye for an Eye (1931) the year when the first talkie film (Alam Ara) of the subcontinent was released.
 This was the heyday of the fledging movie industry in Lahore.
 Khursheed joined the Hindmata Cinetone Film Company and under this banner she appeared in Ishq-e-Punjab alias Mirza Sahiban (1935) - the first Punjabi talkie film.
-In the same year, she grabbed the lead role opposite Prithiviraj Kapoor along with Umraziya Begum in National Movietone's Swarg Ki Seedhi (1935) and received huge acclaim for her performance.
+In the same year, she grabbed the lead role opposite Prithiviraj Kapoor along with Imrozia Begum in National Movietone's Swarg Ki Seedhi (1935) and received huge acclaim for her performance.
 She soon moved to Bombay and after working in Mahalakshmi Cinetone Company's Bombshell (1935) and Chirag-e-Husn (1935), she acted in Saroj Movietone's Gaibi Sitara (1935) where she sang all the songs herself.
 Sadly no records of these songs survive to this day.

 Some of her films released during this phase were Laila Majnu (1931), Muflis Aashiq (1932), Naqlee Doctor (1933), Bomb Shell and Mirza Sahiban (1935), Kimiagar (1936), Iman Farosh (1937), Madhur Milan (1938) and Sitara (1939).